What to do in São Paulo

 Where to Stay

 São Paulo has a vast variety of hotels for every pocketsize, but some of the most recommend are L’Hotel Porto Bay, Renaissance or Tivoli Mofarrej, all of them near Paulista Avenue and close to subway stations.
 It will take you 20-30 minutes to get to the event venue by taxi or subway.
+Below are some 3-4 star options close to the event venue:

 Where to Eat